 Craig H. Allen

 Professor Allen joined the UW School of Law and School of Marine Affairs faculties in 1996, following his retirement from the U.S. Coast Guard.
 He was the Honor Graduate in his law school class and served as Editor-in-Chief of the Washington Law Review.
 At graduation he received the Vivian Carkeek Prize for legal writing and was inducted into the Order of the Coif and the National Order of Barristers.
-He was later admitted to practice in Oregon and Washington, the Court of International Trade, the Ninth and Federal Circuits and the U.S. Supreme Court.
+He was later admitted to practice in Oregon and Washington, the Court of International Trade, the Ninth and Federal Circuits, the Department of Veterans Affairs, and the U.S. Supreme Court.

-Professor Allen's teaching and research interests include maritime and environmental law, national and homeland security law and Arctic law and policy.
-He is a fellow in the Nautical Institute and the Royal Institute of Navigation, and a member of the Maritime Law Association.
+Professor Allen's teaching and research interests include maritime and international law, national and homeland security law and Arctic law and policy.
+He is a fellow in the Nautical Institute and the Maritime Law Association.
 He is on the board of editors of Ocean Development and International Law, the Journal of Navigation, and the Journal of Ocean Technology and authored International Law for Seagoing Officers (6th ed.
 2014), Maritime Counterproliferation Operations and the Rule of Law (2007), and Farwell's Rules of the Nautical Road (8th ed.
 2005).

 Professor Allen has been honored by the students three times with the Professor of the Year Award.
 In 2003 he was named a Washington Law Foundation Scholar, and in 2005 he was appointed the Judson Falknor Professor of Law.
 In 2006, the members of the Washington Law Review honored Professor Allen with their Distinguished Alumni Award.